Sultan, Washington: Economy

 As of 2015, Sultan had an estimated workforce population of 3,709 and an unemployment rate of 10.4 percent—far above the county average of 3.1 percent.
 The most common employers for Sultan residents are in the retail sector (20.9%), followed by educational and health services (15.3%), manufacturing (11.9%), and construction (7.0%).
 Only 8.8 percent of employed residents work within Sultan city limits, while the rest commute to other areas for work.
 The most common commuting destinations for Sultan residents include Monroe (11.0%), Seattle (9.7%), Everett (8.2%), Redmond (6.0%), and Bellevue (5.5%).
 The average one-way commute for the city's workers was approximately 38.8 minutes; 80 percent of commuters drove alone to their workplace, while 9.4 percent carpooled and 3.6 percent used public transit.

 Sultan businesses and employers provide approximately 1,010 jobs, and are primarily in the services and manufacturing industries.
 The city's largest employer is the Sultan School District, which provides 254 jobs.

 Demographics

-Sultan is one of the smallest cities in Snohomish County, with an estimated population of 5,388 in 2019.
+Sultan is one of the smallest cities in Snohomish County, with a population of 5,146 at the 2020 census.
 The city's population has significantly increased since the start of suburban development in the late 1960s, reaching over 3,300 by 2000.
 Sultan's population grew an additional 20 percent between 2000 and 2005.
 The city government has made various preparations for additional population growth, including new connections to the Spada Lake water supply to supplement its own system.
 By 2035, the city and its surrounding urban growth area is expected to have a population of 8,369.